AT-334 Arctic Marine Measurements Techniques, Operations and Transport (10 ECTS)

 Academic content

-In Module II, autonomous sensors and sensor platforms including underwater vehicles, surface and aerial vehicles in addition to dynamic positioning and thruster assisted position mooring of ships and floaters will be addressed.
+In Module II, Marine operations including planning, weather statistics, dynamic positioning and thruster assisted position mooring of ships and floaters will be addressed.
 This includes introduction to sensors and signal processing, mathematical modelling of loads and response from sea and ice loads, control system design, autonomy aspects, and requirements for operations in an Arctic environment with extreme coldness, darkness and remoteness.
-Fieldwork with underwater vehicles (ROV and AUV) for marine mapping and monitoring in Isfjorden will be carried out to demonstrate principles of sensors, sensor platforms, control systems and autonomy.

 Learning outcomes